 These are 4 effective time management strategies that truly work.
 But, never forget to choose a strategy that matches your position and personality.
 Different time management methods are a good fit for employees, team leaders or small business owners.
 Better yet, combine those tools to schedule your day in a “time-management” optimized way!

 Here is a typical working day system, based on the above time management methods

 – In the morning go through your Matrix of tasks.
 Prioritize all your projects for the day accordingly.
 Don’t forget to categorize the unexpected tasks that come up during the day too!

 – After you have all the projects in order of urgency, use the GTD list.
 Break every project into smaller tasks and steps so they are more manageable.

 – Now you know exactly what you have to do and in what order, so start your Pomodoro!
 Don’t forget to take breaks; they are the secret to success.

 – Before you leave the office, overview your 168 hours chart.
-Check what has been done and what is left, and make adjustments or re-organize your projects.
+Check what you have done and what you have left, and make adjustments or re-organize your projects.

 With the Time Tracking feature of Elorus, it can really become a piece of cake to implement those methods in your daily life.

 It might take some time to adjust, but once you start working with these effective time management strategies you will never go back to the old way of working.